Haus Tambaran: The tambaran culture

 The male-dominated tambaran or tambaram culture uses the haus tambaran as a meeting-house and site for rituals and initiations.
 It is also used in worship for the yam cult, the yam being the staple food for the Sepik people.
 The women serve primarily as preparers of feasts, outsiders, and spectators.
 The giant spirit, called Nggwal or Ngwalndu among the Abelam and Southern Arapesh peoples, is personified as noises that can be heard coming from the haus tambaran.
 Nggwal is the primary ancestor deity, though other cultural heroes are also often depicted in cultural and sacred arts.
 Ngwalndu are large, flat painted faces that line the inside of the structure.
 Though they are said to be representations of ancestral spirits, they can also be seen as stylized women's bodies.
-However, it is important to note that painting is a sacred activity for the Sepik people, and the paintings of the Sepik people are taken very seriously.
+However, painting is a sacred activity for the Sepik people, and the paintings of the Sepik people are taken very seriously.